A New Approach To Estimate The Collision Probability For Automotive Applications: Collision probability at boundary

 A somewhat complementary approach is taken in \cite{prandini2000probabilistic} for aircraft conflict detection in the sense that process noise is incorporated whereas the uncertainty of the initial condition is not.
 They propose two different algorithms, one for mid-range and one for short-range conflict detection.
 For mid-range conflict detection their measure of criticality is an instantaneous probability of conflict and similar to the 2D spacial overlap discussed in the previous section.
-It is computed by a specific Monte-Carlo scheme.\\ On the other hand their short-range conflict detection is based on the penetration of a spherical boundary around the aircraft as criticality measure.
+It is computed by a specific Monte-Carlo scheme.
+On the other hand their short-range conflict detection is based on the penetration of a spherical boundary around the aircraft as criticality measure.
 The dynamics is a constant velocity model perturbed by Brownian motion.
-Their closed-form expression for a collision probability over a time period requires additional assumptions, the strongest of which are the assumed decoupling of the 2D motion into separate 1D motions in longitudinal and lateral directions and the formulation of the collision probability $P_C$ over a time period $[0, t_f ]$ as a factorization into a probability density $p_\tau( t )$ of the minimal time to cross a threshold along a one-dimensional, longitudinal direction\footnote{Using a result on the temporal distribution of the crossing of a threshold for a one-dimensional constant velocity model perturbed by Brownian motion (sometimes referred to as Bachelier-Levy, see e. g. \cite{lerche2013boundary}).} and the distribution of a one-dimensional Wiener process $p_{Lateral}(y,t)$ along the lateral direction: \eq{ P_C(0,t_f) \approx \int_{0}^{t_f} p_\tau( t ) \int_{Lat.\ conflict\ width}p_{Lateral}(y,t) dy dt } The many strong assumptions, in particular constant velocity motion, specific Brownian noise model, and decoupling into one-dimensional motions make this approach hard to generalize.

-A different, semi-probabilistic approach is taken in \cite{Muntzinger_et_al_09} where the time-to-collision of a 2D constant velocity model with respect to the host vehicle's front boundary at $x=0$ is computed.
-This TTC is then inserted into the prediction equation to arrive at \eq{ \rightarrow } Then the second component of this vector is singled out and interpreted as a probabilistic expression.
-Its distribution as a function of the initial condition is determined by Monte-Carlo simulation and integrated over the host vehicle's front boundary to obtain a collision probability at the TTC.
-More complex geometries as well as process noise are not considered.
+The many strong assumptions, in particular constant velocity motion, specific Brownian noise model, and decoupling into one-dimensional motions make this approach hard to generalize.

 The approaches discussed above are limited to constant velocity models with assumptions on the coupling of longitudinal and lateral motion, they either incorporate specific process noise or no process noise at all or exclude the uncertainty of the initial condition.
 Additionally, they all rely on a time-to-go or TTC as a prerequisite quantity - either probabilistic or non-probabilistic.